Twins born in Brazil with two heads, one heart

 "What we know statistically is that the children who undergo surgery and survive are the children who have less organs in common," she added.

-"What we've got to think about at this moment is to maintain the children in good condition and see how they will develop."'No scans'
+"What we've got to think about at this moment is to maintain the children in good condition and see how they will develop."

 The condition, known as dicephalic parapagus, is rare.